lgngrvs/logangraves.com/posts/less-design.md

-# Do as little design as possible
+# As little design as possible
 Date: 2024-05-30
 Tags:
 Type: post
-Desc:
+Desc: Good design is less design.

 The indie internet is its own distinct ecosystem.
 It's the digital world's soft underbelly — amidst the churning mass of algorithmic slop there are scattered oases, peopled by personal websites, anon blogs, side projects, side-projects-that-turned-main-projects; it's organic, hand-made in the way much of the surface-level internet isn't.